Travvit/cacher/README.md

         return {
             ttl: 100,                   // Default TTL for the class objects
             buckets: ['test-bucket'],   // Default buckets for the class objects
-            methods: {
+            methods: [{
-                passthroughMethod: {
-                    passthrough: true   // This is a passthrough method, it's values are not cached.
+                name: 'passthroughMethod', // This is a passthrough method, it's values are not cached.
-                },
+                type: 'passthrough'
-                ttlMethod: {
+            }, {
-                    ttl: 15             // This method is cached and has a custom TTL.
+                name: 'ttlMethod',      // This method is cached and has a custom TTL.
-                },
+                type: 'cacheable',
+                ttl: 15
-                ttlBucketsMethod: {
+            }, {
-                    ttl: 15,            // This method is cached and has a custom TTL, and a specific list of buckets it's associated with.
+                name: 'ttlBucketsMethod',   // This method is cached and has a custom TTL,
+                                            // and a specific list of buckets it's associated with.
+                type: 'cacheable',
+                ttl: 15,
                 buckets: ['test-bucket', 'test-bucket-2']
-                },
-                ttlBucketsMethodAll: {
+            }, {
-                    ttl: 15,            // This method is cached and has a custom TTL, and allows the key to be saved in all buckets of current app.
+                name: 'ttlBucketsMethodAll',    // This method is cached and has a custom TTL, and allows
+                                                // the key to be saved in all buckets of current app.
+                type: 'cacheable',
+                ttl: 15,
                 buckets: ['*']
-                },
-                ttlBucketsMethodOtherApp: {
+            }, {
-                    ttl: 15,            // This method is cached and has a custom TTL, and allows the key to be saved in buckets of other apps.
+                name: 'ttlBucketsMethodOtherApp',   // This method is cached and has a custom TTL, and
+                                                    // allows the key to be saved in buckets of other apps.
+                type: 'cacheable',
+                ttl: 15,
                 buckets: ['app-1.bucket-1', 'app-2.*']
-                },
-                mutatorMethod: {
+            }, {
-                    mutator: true,      // This method is a mutator.
-It's values are never cached, and all buckets associated with it are cleared upon execution.
+                name: 'mutatorMethod',  // This method is a mutator.
+It's values are never cached, and
+                                        // all buckets associated with it are cleared upon execution.
+                type: 'mutator',
                 buckets: ['test-bucket', 'test-bucket-2']
-                },
-                mutatorMethodAll: {
+            }, {
-                    mutator: true,      // This method is a mutator.
-It's values are never cached, and all buckets associated with the current app are cleared upon execution.
+                name: 'mutatorMethodAll',   // This method is a mutator.
+It's values are never cached, and all
+                                            // buckets associated with the current app are cleared upon execution.
+                type: 'mutator',
                 buckets: ['*']
-                }
-            }
+            }]
         };
     }
     passthroughMethod(name) {